 Deforestation is a huge problem in Afghanistan and partially responsible for the crippling drought of recent years.
 Forests help regulate ground water levels.
 Countless trees were destroyed during the 25 years of war and entire forests cleared, often falling victim to the "scorched earth" policy repeatedly adopted by the various warring parties.
 The fertile Shamalie Plain north of Kabul was once well known for its fruit plantations, but most of them were destroyed by the Taliban.
 Shelter Now gives out young fruit trees to local families for a token price.
 The plantations serve a number of purposes: they are an integral part of the "ground water management program" for the region, they provide the family with nutritious fruit to eat, and all the surplus can be sold off to supplement the family's income.

-20 US dollars will allow Shelter Now to provide an Afghan family with 10 fruit trees
+Around 20 US dollars will allow Shelter Now to provide an Afghan family with 10 fruit trees

 Fruit trees and bees of course go well together.
 The bees not only gather nectar from the blossoms, they also help to fertilize them, thus producing a richer harvest.